AnalyticsAutomated/analytics_automated/README.md

     don't run in DEBUG mode

 6. Solution for file storage in staging/production???
-7. Consider Flower for celery monitoring
-8. Security https, and authentication, HSTS????, allowed hosts for A_A,26.12.2 (ensure we have text files with no code in)
+7. Security https, and authentication, HSTS????, allowed hosts for A_A,26.12.2 (ensure we have text files with no code in)
-9. Investigate cached_property
+8. Investigate cached_property
-10. CELERY_RESULT_BACKEND = 'amqp', amqp now deprecated should be changed to database for staging and production (maybe also dev) result_backend = 'db+postgresql://scott:tiger@localhost/mydatabase' dialect+driver://username:password@host:port/database

 Missing
 =======